RomanLut/hx-esp32-cam-fpv/README.md

 The wifi data is sent using packet injection which is possible on **ESP32** platform.
 Data is sent with forward error correction encoding (FEC) which allows GS to recover lost packets.
 No acknowlegements are sent from GS and no retransmissions are done by air unit.

-The air unit can also record the video straight from the camera to a SD card.
+The air unit can also record the video straight from the camera to SD card.
 The format is a rudimentary MJPEG without any header so when playing back the FPS will be whatever your player will decide.

-There is significant buffering when writing to SD (3MB at the moment) to work around the very regular slowdowns of SD cards.
-The quality of air unit recording is the same as on GS (no recompression is done).
+There is a significant buffering when writing to SD (3MB at the moment) to work around the very regular slowdowns of SD cards.
+The video quality of air unit recording is the same as on GS (no recompression is done).

 The size of JPEG images vary a lot depending on number of details in the view.
 Adaptive JPEG compression level adjustment is implemented.
 Compression is adjusted to achieve frame sizes which fit into available bandwidth.

-The receiver is a Raspberry PI Zero 2W ...
-Pi4  with Realtek 8812au(recommended) or AR9271 adapter in monitor mode.
+The receiver is a **Raspberry PI Zero 2W** ... **Pi4**  with **Realtek 8812au**(recommended) or **AR9271** adapter in monitor mode.
 Two wifi adapters may work as diversity receivers if required.

-8812au with LNA is recommended, while PA is not that important.
+**8812au** with LNA is recommended, while PA is not that important.
 Range is limited by **ESP32** maximum output power of 100mW (20dB).

 The JPEG decoding is done with turbojpeg to lower latency and - based on the resolution - can take between 1 and 7 milliseconds.